stanleyneko/inksplash-game/README.md

 # inksplash-game

 This is the first game I have ever made.
-I am just excited.
+I am just so excited.
-To be honest, I did not think I could do it.
+To be honest, I didn't think I could do it.
 I am surprised by myself.
 The biggest challenge in this game was how to calculate the painted area.
-I use Canvas API to get RGB colour data to identify "white" and others and return true or false.
+My approach was to use the Canvas API to get RGB colour data to identify "white" or colour (not white).